 Though closing was a major focus for salespeople long before the release of this film, "Always Be Closing" was a catchy hook reps could hold onto.
 But is it the best sales advice for modern reps?
 Not necessarily.

-This kind of selling may have worked in the 1980s, when David Mamet penned the play the movie is based on, but fast-forward to today and things are very different.
-While the close is an important event within the sales process, there are many events long before the deal is closed that also require time, attention, and effort.
+This kind of selling may have worked in the 1980s when David Mamet penned the play the movie is based on, but fast-forward to today, and things are very different.
+While the close is an essential event within the sales process, there are many events long before the deal is closed that also require time, attention, and effort.

-Buyers today are inundated with information from every angle, and are skeptical of being sold to with empty claims that aren’t backed by relevant data.
+Today's buyers are inundated with information from every angle and are skeptical of being sold to with empty claims that aren’t backed by relevant data.
 That’s why taking an "Always Be Closing" approach today would likely scare off your customers before you get a chance to close the deal.

 To effectively sell, modern salespeople need to follow a totally different mantra: Always Be Helping.

 Your job, of course, is still to sell.
 But abandon any strategies that involve force-feeding prospects a product they don’t want and don’t need.
 As Dale Carnegie famously said, people don't want to be sold to – they want to feel as if they're buying.
-Instead, as your prospect moves through the funnel, provide resources and guidance as they attempt to solve a complicated business problem.
-Always be helping.
+Instead, as your prospect moves through the funnel, create a customer-centric experience and provide resources and guidance as they attempt to solve a complicated business problem.
+Always Be Helping.

 Why Should You Always Be Helping?

-Seller-centric focused selling doesn’t play anymore, in either B2B or B2C sales processes.
+Seller-focused selling doesn’t play anymore in either B2B or B2C sales processes.
 The balance of power has been tipped away from the sales rep and toward the buyer.
 With the transparency and availability of information online, and the ability to tap into third-party reviews, buyers are far savvier than they used to be.

 High-pressure selling has stopped working because it treats customers as interchangeable piles of money.
 But that's not really true.
 Prospects' situations and needs are as diverse as the people themselves, and while one buyer might be successful with your product, your offering may actually hurt another.

-This outline lists the three things all sales reps must do in the age of ABH.
+This outline lists the five things all sales reps must do in the age of Always Be Helping.